Playing games may sound like an activity not aimed for learning. Some might even define it as a misuse of our time. But, is it really?

 Games have been the subject of different studies that show an improvement in the cognitive abilities of the players.
 One of the most studied has been chess, and it’s considered a predictor of better reading, and math skills.
 Research has also shown that the cognitive stimulation that happens while playing board games can prevent dementia later on in life.

 Studies focusing on games have been emerging recently.
-There’s one scientist, and game enthusiast, that has devoted his work to the study of games and human development: Pierre Corbeil.
+Pierre Corbeil, scientist and game enthusiast, has devoted his work to the study of games and human development.
 He mentions that one of the aspects that makes games a learning experience for humans is the fact that you can face a challenge without remarkable consequences.
 The worst thing that can happen is to lose the game, and losing can also be something to learn from.

 He states that play has various components, some of them related to enjoyment and interaction, and some others related to cognitive performance.
 Taking this into account, we will show how both of these aspects can be used to boost your child’s development through games, with a special focus on board games.